mdulin2/SpokaneCTF/traversal/Info.md

-This will be an attack/defense problem, likely.
-So, we will need a simple deploy and connect script for this.

 The premise behind this is an open source Intelligence (OSINT) agent.
 Anybody can add or read information about a company in the system.

 There are several files here: